 When making a project copy by going to /redmine/projects/template/copy custom field check boxes on the new project form are not set, all are unchecked.
 After project copy all custom field values are lost.

-#2 Updated by Sebastian Paluch almost 3 years ago
+#2 Updated by Sebastian Paluch about 3 years ago

 - File project-copy.png added

 No, this is not expected behavior.
 I do have a project setup and want to use it as template.
 I do have chosen what trackers and custom field I want to use.
 I do have some issues created that do have values in custom field.

 When I make a project copy all previously chosen custom fields are not checked on the new project form, if I proceed with copy, custom fields are to setup correctly and values for issues are not copied at all.

 I would expect custom fields to be pre-selected in the same way as trackers are.
 Take a look in attached picture.
 Project settings on the left, project copy form on the right.
 Trackers are checked correctly, custom fields are not.

 To copy my project template I need to have to web browsers open and manually set custom fields in the same way as in project setting.
 This is not expected.